Ethiopian Americans: Seattle

 An estimated 25,000 to 40,000 Ethiopians live in Seattle, Washington, with many more living in the surrounding metropolitan area.
 The first Ethiopian organization in Seattle, the Ethiopian Refugee Association, was founded in 1983 and continues today under the name Ethiopian Community Mutual Association.
 The Seattle area is also home to three Amharic-language radio programs, as well as an Amharic newspaper and radio program.
-Many Ethiopians live in the neighborhoods of Rainier Beach and the Central District, and Ethiopian restaurants are a fixture of the city's cuisine.
+Many Ethiopians live in the neighborhoods of Rainier Beach and the Central District, and Ethiopian restaurants are a fixture of the area's cuisine.

+Significant Ethiopian and Eritrean communities also exist within the Northgate area on Seattle's far north end, and a small but thriving Ethiopian/Eritrean business district has developed in Northgate's Pinehurst neighborhood.

 Other places

 In 2011, around 44,600 Ethiopian residents were officially registered in the Dallas-Fort Worth metroplex.
 However, DFW International estimates that the Ethiopian community is much larger, with about 50,000 members.

-The Ethiopian population in Minnesota is one of the most diverse, with a large representation of Amhara and Oromo Ethiopians.
-The official census shows 34,927 Ethiopian-Americans living in Minnesota, while MPR estimates that 40,000 ethnic Oromos live in the state alongside many Somali Americans.

 In Ohio, there is a significant Ethiopian community in Greater Cleveland, and the Columbus metropolitan area is home to approximately 40,000 Ethiopians.

 There is an Ethiopian community in Las Vegas.
 Around 40,000 Ethiopians live in Clark County, Nevada.

+The impacts of moving to the United States for Ethiopians and where they reside

+Over an extended period, scholars investigate the intricate relationship between the need to maintain Ethiopian cultural identity and the demands of assimilating into the host community.
+Younger Ethiopian immigrants in particular may go through a dynamic process where they balance assimilating into their new environment's cultural norms with preserving ties to their heritage.
+Young Ethiopians' identity trajectories are significantly shaped by language, social interactions, and educational experiences in metropolitan Washington and other similar immigrant-receiving contexts.
+"By focusing on the multiple and changing dimensions of identity and its situational variations among the children of first-generation Ethiopian immigrants, this article provides insight into the subjective understandings of these various labels in an increasingly diverse city."
+(Chacko 2003).
+These people navigate their Ethiopian heritage in the context of the United States' diverse cultural landscape, looking at the obstacles and victories they face in maintaining parts of their identity while interacting with American society.
+Comprehending these dynamics offers valuable perspectives on the wider subjects of acculturation and identity construction in immigrant populations.